weakish/weakish.github.com/dive-into/ceylon-kotlin.md

 Cases must be exhausted in Kotlin only in `when` expression.

-In Ceylon, `switch` can declare a local variable whose scope is cases:
+In Ceylon, `switch` can declare a scoped local variable:

 ```ceylon
 switch (name = process.arguments.first)